 Forget those ‘Read More’ buttons which reveal additional text.
 Google may not index or crawl content that’s hidden from mobile users.
 In the past people hid content to improve page speed or improve the mobile experience.
 Nowadays this practice is simply too damaging for your SEO.
 Again, Google considers your mobile site version the version, so hiding content means it’s not crawlable and therefore not being included in the mobile-first index.
 Compare your desktop and mobile versions and make sure nothing is hidden.

 If Google can’t crawl your entire page and all its content, how will it know if your page is mobile friendly or not?
 And you definitely want Google to know your site is mobile-friendly!
 To figure out if you’re blocking content from being crawled, go to Google Search Console to check if you’re inadvertently shooting yourself in the SEO foot with blocked content.

 6. Avoid Flash and Use HTML5 for Video

-Not everyone has Flash installed on their phone which means animations won’t be supported, and results in an even worse user experience than if it wasn’t there at all.
-Additionally, as more internet browsers move away from Flash, this is a good SEO move in general.
+Not everyone has Flash installed on their phone which means animations won’t be supported, and this results in an even worse user experience than if they weren't there at all.
+Additionally, as more internet browsers move away from Flash, so should you.
 If you want to include animations and/or video, be sure to use HTML5 instead.

 7. Optimize Page Speed